 One solution is to grab a bag of your favorite potatoes when at the supermarket.
 Better even than that is to have some from last year’s garden stashed away in the cool garage.
 In a very short time you can have the best fare ~ comfort food, yet healthy food ~ for your family table.

 - 5 baking potato ~ plan on 1 large potato per person

 - 3-4 Tbsp. extra virgin olive oil (or melted coconut oil which can take the higher temps)

 - 1 tsp. garlic powder (optional)

 - 1 – 1 1/2 tsp. rosemary (optional, but for awesome flavor, mix (infuse) the olive oil with the rosemary in a separate little dish for several hours before baking) Ah, makes my mouth water!

-Or for a quick and easy cut, use a French fry cutter.
+Or for a faster cut, use a French fry cutter.
 I had one years ago and loved it, but when we moved, I never found it again, so I do them by hand.

 - Avoid buying green potatoes ~ they contain the natural toxin solanine.
 Light exposure causes greening from chlorophyll synthesis, so store potatoes in a dark place.

 - According to Potatoes 101, some potatoes are starchy (baking varieties) and some are not (boiling varieties).
 Learn the difference between Idahos and Russets and between Yukon Golds and Kennebecs.